 The only destination to feature twice on our list, Roca Partida is an epic dive site featuring the pick of Socorro’s exciting big animal action.
 Conditions at this isolated pinnacle are often challenging, but the strong currents and cool water upwellings attract huge numbers of silky, Galapagos, oceanic whitetip, and hammerhead sharks, as well as dolphins, whale sharks, and massive schools of jack and barracuda.
 Divers willing to brave the 24-hour crossing from mainland Mexico will be well rewarded.

-Bluewater Top Tip: Time your trip to catch specific species; November/December for whale sharks, February/March for humpback whales, and May/June for baitballs and more whale sharks.
+Bluewater Top Tip: Time your trip to catch specific species; November/December for whale sharks, February/March for humpback whales, and May/June for bait balls and more whale sharks.

-Join our next photo workshop trip to Socorro in February 2024 and read all about our latest adventures there from our Socorro Trip Report.
+Join our next photo workshop trip to Socorro in November 2024 and read all about our latest adventures there from our Socorro Trip Report.

 7. SS Thistlegorm, Red Sea, Egypt

-Bluewater Top Tip: Visiting the Thistlegorm on a liveaboard trip gives you out of hours access to explore once the busy day boats have left the site.
+Bluewater Top Tip: Visiting the Thistlegorm on a liveaboard trip gives you out-of-hours access to explore once the busy day boats have left the site.

 See some of the best liveaboards in the Red Sea to take you to the amazing dive sites in Egypt.